Purple Gang: Rise

 The Purple Gang started off as petty thieves and extortionists, but they quickly progressed to armed robbery and truck hijacking under the tutelage of older neighborhood gangsters (Charles Leiter and Henry Shorr).
 They gained notoriety for their operations and savagery, and they imported gangsters from other cities to work as "muscle" for the gang.

 There are various theories as to the origin of the name "Purple Gang".
 One version says that a member of the gang was a boxer who wore purple shorts during his bouts.
 Another was that the name came from a conversation between two shop keepers:

-These boys are not like other children of their age, they're tainted, off color.

-"Yes," replied the other shopkeeper.
-"They're rotten, purple like the color of bad meat, they're a Purple Gang."

 It was known that in 1929, there were 25,000 illegal saloons in the Detroit city, so there was a large business for bootleggers, including the Purple Gang.
 The gang became hijackers and gained a reputation for stealing the alcohol cargos of older and more established criminal gangs.
 The Purple Gang also employed gangs for raw labor and transport; for example, the Purple Gang enlisted “The Little Jewish Navy” to carry alcohol over the Detroit River from Canada before selling it themselves.
 Chicago gangster Al Capone was against expanding his rackets in Detroit, so he began a business accommodation with the Purple Gang in order to prevent a bloody war.
 For several years, the gang managed the prosperous business of supplying Canadian whisky to the Capone organization in Chicago.
 The Purple Gang was involved in various other criminal actions, such as kidnapping other gangsters for ransom, which became very popular during this era.
 The FBI suspected that they were involved with the Lindbergh baby kidnapping.

 By the late 1920s, the Purple Gang reigned supreme over the Detroit underworld, controlling the city's vice, gambling, liquor, and drug trade.
 They also ran the local wire service, providing horse racing information to local horse betting parlors.
 The gang members consorted with more infamous mobsters, branching into other cities, as well.
 Abe Bernstein was a friend of Meyer Lansky and Joe Adonis, with whom he owned several Miami, Florida gambling casinos in his later years.
 The gang hijacked prizefight films and forced movie theaters to show them for a high fee.
 They also defrauded insurance companies by staging fake accidents.
 Altogether, the Purple Gang is alleged to have been responsible for 500 murders in the city.